ARM-software/android-nn-driver/docs/FAQ.md

 Problems seen when trying to build the android-nn-driver obtained from GitHub
 -----------------------------------------------------------------------------

 Some users have encountered difficulties when attempting to build copies of the android-nn-driver obtained from GitHub.
-The build reports missing module source paths from armnn, clframework or boost_1_64_0.
-These errors can look like this:
+The build reports missing module source paths from armnn, clframework, flatbuffers-1.12.0 or boost_1_64_0.
+These errors can look
+like this:

 'error: vendor/arm/android-nn-driver/Android.bp:45:1: variant "android_arm64_armv7": module "armnn-arm_compute" "module source path "vendor/arm/android-nn-driver/clframework/build/android-arm64v8a/src/core/CL" does not exist'

 These errors are due to missing dependencies or incompatiblities between the android-nn-driver and armnn or clframework versions.
 The android-nn-driver requires boost_1_64_0 to build unit tests.
 The versions of android-nn-driver, armnn and clframework will have to match for them to work together.
 For example, the 19.08 version of android-nn-driver, clframework and armnn will work together but none of them will work with earlier or later versions of the others.

-In order to ensure that the correct versions of boost, armnn and the clframework are obtained you can do the following:
+In order to ensure that the correct versions of flatbuffers, boost, armnn and the clframework are obtained you can do the following:

-1. Delete or move any boost, armnn or clframework directories from the android-nn-driver directory.
+1. Delete or move any flatbuffers, boost, armnn or clframework directories from the android-nn-driver directory.
 2. Run the setup.sh script in the android-nn-driver directory.

-This will download the correct versions of boost, armnn and the clframework and the android-nn-driver should build correctly.
+This will download the correct versions of flatbuffers, boost, armnn and the clframework and the android-nn-driver should build correctly.
 Alternatively you can go to the GitHub pages for android-nn-driver, armnn and computelibrary (clframework) and download versions with the same release tag.

 As an example, for 20.05 these would be: